PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 12:13:12
+Last updated: 2024-04-08 12:14:18
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: Please.
+A sword, that's all I ask.
+Let me die as Theon, not as Reek.  -  Theon Greyjoy